 This would make

-easier, which would eventually make all our lives a lot
+easier, and cooperation easier, which would eventually make all our lives a lot easier.

 I promise to never stop learning and to fully understand that my